bamf2048/pi_retrogaming/console.md

 ---

-### gdi vs cdi
+### gdi vs cdi vs chd

-Get the .gdi version of a game if you can.
+Get the .gdi  or .chd of .gdi versions of a game if you can.

 **.gdi** files are text files that tell Redream what the collection of files are to be used for a game.
 If you rename your .bin or .raw files be sure to update the contents of the .gdi file.

 **.cdi** files are ripped games.
 They may have highly compressed movies or files removed. .gdi are complete copies.

+**.chd** are like zip files.
+If you can find chd versions of the gdi files these will be most convenient.

 ### Dreamcast Windows CE games